babbatem/motor_skills/README.md

 1. install mujoco and mujoco_py using these [instructions](https://github.com/openai/mujoco-py).
 Note that we have a lab license.
 2. add the directory to pythonpath (i.e. in bashrc or virtualenv activate script), such that imports are functional. ```export PYTHONPATH=$PYTHONPATH:/path/to/motor_skills ```
 3. pip install -r reqs.txt (assumes python3)
-4. TODO: ompl installation instructions.
+4. If you need OMPL, see `ompl_install.md`.
 At the moment the motion planner isn't plugged in.

 See ```motor_skills/envs``` for gym environments.
 See ```motor_skills/cip``` for abstract classes, particular implementations, VICES controller.